mrocklin/blog/_posts/work/2015-07-23-Imperative.md

 {% endhighlight %}

-The explicit function calls here don't perform work directly; instead they build up a dask graph lazily which we can then execute in parallel
+The explicit function calls here don't perform work directly; instead they build up a dask graph which we can then execute in parallel with our choice of scheduler.

 {% highlight Python %}
 from dask.multiprocessing import get